pavelkushtia/DataEngineering/setup_guide/13_gpu_ml_setup.md

 ## Overview
 This guide sets up a comprehensive GPU-accelerated machine learning environment on the gpu-node (192.168.1.79) with RTX 2060 Super.
 The setup includes TensorFlow, PyTorch, Spark MLlib with GPU support, and integration with your existing data engineering infrastructure.

+## ⚠️ CRITICAL WARNING
+**Configuration files DO NOT expand shell variables like `$(whoami)` or `$HOME`!**
+- In systemd service files, JSON files, and other config files: Use actual paths like `/home/sanzad/spark`
+- Only bash commands and environment variable exports (in .bashrc) expand variables
+- This documentation assumes username `sanzad` - replace with your actual username throughout

+## 🔧 GPU Resource Detection Requirements
+**For Spark to detect GPU resources, you need ALL of these:**
+1. **worker-resources.json** - Defines GPU discovery script path
+2. **spark-defaults.conf** - Contains GPU resource properties (CRITICAL!)
+3. **gpu-discovery.sh** - Script that detects GPUs using nvidia-smi
+4. **systemd service** - Must have SPARK_WORKER_RESOURCE_FILE environment variable

+**Missing any of these will result in "No custom resources configured" error!**

 ## Machine Configuration
 - **GPU Node**: gpu-node (192.168.1.79)
 - **GPU**: NVIDIA RTX 2060 Super (8GB VRAM)